 If it is a wired network, then cables will connect the different parts together.
 There are two main types of cables—coaxial (coax) and twisted pair.

-The coax cables are the most common, and they carry a terminator at the end that allows for a connection to another device.
-The twisted pair cables are cheaper than coax cables and need a switch to be able to connect the different devices.
+The coax cables are the most common hardware used, and they carry a terminator at the end that allows for a connection to another device.
+The twisted pair cables are cheaper than coax cables and need a switch to be able to connect the different hardware.

 In a wireless configuration, cables are not necessary, but a router is required to broadcast the outgoing signal and receive the incoming signal from the wireless network.